Barbara Daly Baekeland: Marriage

 After Barbara falsely told Brooks Baekeland that she was pregnant, the couple quickly married in California.
 At the time of the marriage, Barbara listed her profession as painter, while Brooks listed his as writer.

 After the marriage the couple set up home in a luxury apartment on the Upper East Side of Manhattan in New York, where they held extravagant dinner parties for their friends, who included Greta Garbo, Tennessee Williams, William Styron.
 Over time, Barbara became well known to many for her unstable personality, rude outbursts, and bouts of severe depression.
 She also drank heavily, and both she and her husband participated in extramarital affairs.

 Barbara gave birth to a son, Antony Baekeland, on August 28, 1946.

 From the summer of 1954 onward, with Antony aged eight, the Baekeland family led a nomadic seasonal existence, maintaining their home in New York while being mainly based in Europe.
 Renting houses and villas in London, Paris, Zermatt, Cap d'Antibes, and many parts of Italy, Barbara and Brooks continued to live extravagantly, entertain guests, and have affairs.
 From 1960 onward, the family's main base was an apartment in Paris, where during one party, Brooks met an English diplomat's daughter who was 15 years his junior.
-After Brooks requested a divorce and Barbara subsequently tried to commit suicide, Brooks terminated the affair.
+After Brooks requested a divorce and Barbara subsequently attempted suicide, Brooks terminated the affair.

 In 1967, with the family based in Switzerland and the Catalan resort of Cadaques in Spain, the 20-year-old Antony met Jake Cooper, a bisexual Australian man.
 Cooper introduced Antony to various hallucinogenic drugs, which they traveled to Morocco to obtain.
 Antony and Cooper also allegedly began an affair at this time, though this is denied by Cooper.
 When Mrs. Baekeland was informed of this by her friend Barbara Curteis, she traveled by car to Spain to bring her son back to Switzerland.
 However, at the French border, Antony was found not to have his passport.
 After the ensuing fracas, both Antony and Barbara were arrested and placed in jail.